UnderYourSpell/BGP_python_AS_Lookup/README.md

 # BGP_python_AS_Lookup

-This module allows one to look up information about an Autonomous System for use in BGP research.
+This allows one to look up information about an Autonomous System for use in BGP research.
 Runs on python 3.11.5
-Requires an internet connection

 To install requirments